Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 approx. EUR 60 + device

-Note: The fees mentioned are indicative values for Swiss domestic transactions (as of 2026).
-The exact conditions depend on provider, subscription model and payment method.
+Note: The fees mentioned are guide values for Swiss domestic transactions (as of 2026).
+The exact conditions depend on the provider, subscription model, and payment instrument.
 TWINT transactions usually cost between 1.3 and 1.5 %, credit card payments are slightly higher.
-Check the current fees directly with the provider of your choice.
+Check current fees directly with the provider of your choice.

-5. Ready in 30 minutes: setup guide for your club event
+5. Ready to start in 30 minutes: Setup guide for your club festival

-Have you decided on a method?
-Then follow this step-by-step guide – regardless of the provider, the process works similarly.
+You have decided on a method?
+Then follow this step-by-step assembly – regardless of the provider, the process is similar.

-5.1 Set up QR code with payment page
+5.1 Setting up QR code with payment page

-Register with a Swiss PSP that offers QR payment pages (e.g. Payrexx, HypiPay or similar).
-Create a separate QR code for each product or price category: 'Beer EUR 5', 'Sausage EUR 8', 'Donation freely selectable'.
-Download the QR codes as an image, print them in sufficient size (at least 5 × 5 cm) on paper or cardboard and laminate them if necessary against rain and beer splashes.
-Attach them clearly visible at the stand – ideally at eye level next to the price board.
-Test before the event with your own mobile phone whether the scan works and the payment page loads correctly.
+Register with a Swiss PSP that offers QR payment pages (e.g. Payrexx, Payrexx or similar).
+Create a separate QR code for each product or price category: «Beer EUR 5», «Bratwurst EUR 8», «Donation freely selectable».
+Download the QR codes as an image, print them in a sufficient size (at least 5 × 5 cm) on paper or cardboard and laminate them if necessary against rain and beer splashes.
+Place them clearly visible on the stand – ideally at eye level next to the price board.
+Before the festival, test with your own phone to see if the scan works and the payment page loads correctly.

-Install the app of your chosen provider on the Android smartphones of the helpers who are to collect payments at the event.
+Install the app of your chosen provider on the Android smartphones of the helpers who will collect payments at the festival.
 Log in with the club account.
-Test a trial payment with a real card (small amount, e.g. EUR 1, and then cancel).
-Ensure that each device has enough battery – plan power banks.
-Tip: Set up a reference system (e.g. 'Stand A – Drinks', 'Stand B – Grill') so that the transactions can be assigned later.
+Test a sample payment with a real card (small amount, e.g. EUR 1, and then cancel it).
+Ensure that every device has enough battery power – plan for power banks.
+Tip: Set up a reference system (e.g. «Stand A – Drinks», «Stand B – Grill»), so that the transactions can be assigned later.

-Order the terminal in good time – at least 5–10 working days before the event.
+Order the terminal in good time – at least 5–10 working days before the festival.
 Fully charge the device and activate it according to the provider's instructions.
-Check the mobile network connection at the event location (4G reception).
-If the site is poorly covered, choose a terminal with offline mode that stores transactions and synchronises them later.
-Brief the helpers shortly in operation – enter amount, hold card to terminal, send receipt by SMS or email.
+Check the cellular connection at the venue (4G reception).
+If the ground is poorly covered, choose a terminal with offline mode that buffers transactions and synchronizes them later.
+Briefly instruct helpers in the operation – enter amount, hold up card, send receipt via SMS or email.

-After the event the treasurer wants to know: How much was taken cashless, and how does the money flow into the club account?
-With most Swiss PSPs the settlement works as follows.
+After the festival, the cashier wants to know: how much was taken cashlessly, and how does the money flow to the club account?
+With most Swiss PSPs, the settlement works as follows:

-All cashless transactions appear in an online dashboard or an app.
-There you see per payment: amount, payment method, time and, if applicable, a reference.
-The collected amounts are paid out depending on the provider weekly or monthly to the club's IBAN account – minus the transaction fees.
-You receive a detailed payout overview by email or as CSV export.
+All cashless transactions appear in an online Dashboard or an app.
+There you can see per payment: amount, payment method, time, and, if applicable, a reference.
+Depending on the provider, the collected amounts are paid out weekly or monthly to the IBAN account of the club – minus transaction fees.
+You will receive a detailed payout overview via email or as a CSV export.

-For the club accounting it is recommended to keep the payout overview as supporting document.
+For club bookkeeping, it is recommended to keep the payout overview as a voucher.
 If your club works with club software such as ClubDesk, Webling or KLARA, you can usually import the exported transaction data directly.
-This eliminates manual typing and the cash report for the general meeting is ready faster.
+This eliminates manual typing and the cash report for the general assembly is finished faster.

-Tax-wise: Income from club events is for most Swiss clubs only subject to tax if the club operates a commercial business or exceeds the turnover thresholds for VAT (currently EUR 100’000 annual turnover).
-For a typical club event with a few thousand francs in turnover, nothing changes tax-wise, whether cash or cashless is collected.
+Regarding taxes: Revenues from club festivals are only taxable for most Swiss clubs if the club carries on a commercial operation or exceeds the turnover limits for value added tax (currently EUR 100’000 annual turnover).
+For the typical club event with a few thousand francs in turnover, nothing changes tax-wise, regardless of whether payments are collected in cash or cashlessly.

 7. Practical examples: How other clubs do it

-A regional football club organises a small tournament with 300 visitors.
-At the main stand (drinks and grill) two helpers use Tap to Pay on their smartphones.
-For the dessert counter, one printed QR code per product is sufficient.
-Result: Around 40 % of payments are cashless, the club saves on change and nightly counting.
+A regional football club organizes a local amateur tournament with 300 visitors.
+At the main stand (drinks and grill), two helpers use Tap to Pay on their smartphones.
+For the dessert counter, a printed QR code per product is sufficient.
+Result: Around 40 % of payments run cashlessly, the club saves on change and counting at night.

 Music club concert with bar

-A brass band club holds an annual concert with 150 guests.
-At the entrance there is a QR code for voluntary donations ('Support our club – amount freely selectable').
-At the bar there is a mobile card terminal because throughput during the break is high.
-The treasurer exports the transaction list the next day and posts the revenue in the club accounting.
+A brass band club organizes an annual concert with 150 guests.
+At the entrance, a QR code for voluntary donations is hanging («Support our club – amount freely selectable»).
+At the bar, there is a mobile card terminal because throughput is high during the break.
+The cashier exports the transaction list the next day and enters the revenues in the club bookkeeping.

 Scout flea market and camp shop

-A scout troop runs a small stall with handmade products at the neighborhood festival.
-Budget: practically zero.
-The solution: Three laminated QR codes ('Large jar of jam EUR 7', 'Small jar EUR 4', 'Donation').
+A scout unit runs a small stand with homemade products at the district festival.
+Budget: practically null.
+The solution: Three laminated QR codes («Large jar of jam EUR 7», «Small jar EUR 4», «Donation»).
 No terminal, no subscription, no fixed costs.
-The transaction fees amount to around EUR 6–8 in total for 50 sales with an average amount of EUR 6 – less than the cost of coin rolls and the bank trip.
+For 50 sales and an average amount of EUR 6, transaction fees total around EUR 6–8 – less than the costs for coin rolls and going to the bank.

-8. Checklist: Cashless payment at the club event
+8. Checklist: Cashless payments collection at club festivals

 • Method chosen: QR code, Tap to Pay, card terminal – or combination?

-• PSP account opened and verified (at least 5–10 days before the event – plan KYC check)
+• PSP account opened and verified (at least 5–10 days before the festival – plan KYC check)

 • Club account (IBAN) stored for payouts